We know it already. What you get in Indian restaurants aren't the most 'authentic' Indian dishes. So what are you going to do about it?

 So what are you waiting for?
 Read all the books above to your heart's content, find the right Indian spice box to mix your spices and then start peeling those garlic cloves once you're done!

-If there are any book recommendations you think that we've missed, then feel free to suggest them and we'll give it a review as well.
+If there are any book recommendations you think that we've missed, then feel free to suggest them and we'll give it a review as well and maybe add it to our best Indian cookbooks for beginners list.